nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 demand, the functionality will be re-added in form of a recording backend.

-All details about the new infrastucture can be found in the guide on :doc:`recording from simulations <recording_from_simulations>`.
+All details about the new infrastructure can be found in the guide on :doc:`recording from simulations <recording_from_simulations>`.